iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 - Tap Most Compatible.
-This setting is available only on devices that can capture media in HEIF or HEVC format, and only when using iOS 11 or later.
+This setting is only available on devices that can capture media in HEIF or HEVC format, and only when using iOS 11 or later.

 Working with this media

-Converting this media
+Sharing and converting this media

-- If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format such as JPEG or PNG before saving.
+- If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

-Importing this media via USB
+Importing this media by USB